 In order to make an accommodation booking, you must already have a valid ticket booking.

 Wherever you choose to sleep, we’d heartily recommend that you check out the packing list in the Advice section of the website for tips on what to bring with you.

 For those who don’t wish to stay in a tent, a number of local property owners offer rooms or even whole houses to rent over the duration of the Festival period.
-If you are interested in booking a room or house in the local area, or are a local resident with a property or room you would like to rent out, please contact the hospitality team via the contact form.
+If you are interested in booking a room or house in the local area, or are a local resident with a property or room you would like to rent out, please contact the team via the Any Other Enquiries option on the contact form.

 BEWARE UNOFFICIAL OFF-SITE CAMPING

 As a consequence of our popularity, there has been an increasing demand for unofficial off-site camping.
 Some of these sites have done a good job, by being fairly priced and well managed.
-Unfortunately, this is not true for them all, and I have had to bear the cost of some of these outfits who have made off with the money they’ve received, but not provided the camp sites.
+Unfortunately, this is not true for them all.

 We also continue to hear of people falling victim to third party “concierge” services, who claim to be able to source tickets, often at above face value, which they ultimately fail to deliver.
 Please do not become a victim of this fraud (if you are offered tickets by any third party, please contact us).